 ORPHANAGES.
-Colonial Americans, following the English poor laws, cared for dependent children as they did dependent adults: by providing outdoor relief that allowed recipients to subsist in their own homes, by boarding them out with the lowest bidder to be cared for and perhaps taught a trade at the expense of the town or county, or by placing them in public almshouses.
-In the first quarter of the 19th century, care of dependents in almshouses or poorhouses gradually replaced outdoor relief and boarding out, and children were segregated in separate institutions.
-Cleveland's earliest public institution which housed dependent and neglected children was the City Infirmary, built in 1837 for the ill, crippled, insane, feeble-minded, and dependent of all ages.
-Through the century, public opinion and funds supported separate non-residential institutions for dependent children such as the House of Correction (1858, also called the House of Refuge) and the City Industrial School (1856, see the CHILDREN'S AID SOCIETY and CLEVELAND INDUSTRIAL SCHOOL), founded as the "Ragged School" in 1853 by Methodists.
-During the second half of the 19th century, these public efforts were supplemented by private orphan asylums, sometimes aided by public funding but financed mostly through philanthropy, church collections, or fundraising bazaars and orphans' fairs.
-In Cleveland, for example, several church-related orphanages were established in which children received a common-school education, vocational training, and moral and religious guidance.
-Orphanages were designed for long-term care, although they occasionally provided only temporary shelter.
-Their stated goal was returning children to the parental home, adoption, or release when the child was of legal age and could become self-sufficient.
+Since the mid-nineteenth century, Cleveland orphanages have cared for children, adapting to children’s changing needs and to large-scale economic and political developments.
+Colonial Americans, following the English poor laws, cared for dependent children as they did dependent adults: by providing outdoor relief that allowed recipients to live in their own homes; by boarding them out with the lowest bidder to be cared for and perhaps taught a trade at the expense of the town or county; or by placing them in public almshouses or poorhouses.
+In the first quarter of the 19th century, care of dependents in these institutions gradually replaced outdoor relief and boarding out.
+Cleveland's earliest public institution for dependent and neglected children was the City Infirmary, built in 1837 for the ill, crippled, insane, feeble-minded, and dependent of all ages.
+By mid-century, public funds also supported separate institutions for dependent children such as the House of Correction (established in 1858 and also called the House of Refuge) and the CLEVELAND INDUSTRIAL SCHOOL, established in 1857, with some financial support from the CHILDREN'S AID SOCIETY.

+These public efforts were supplemented by several orphanages, financed by private donors, church collections, fund-raising bazaars, and orphans' fairs.
+Sectarian rivalries inspired Protestants, Catholics, and Jews to found their own orphanages as each denomination sought to save the souls and bodies of its co-religionists from the others.
 The first Catholic orphan asylums were established in the 1850s during the administration of Bp.
-LOUIS AMADEUS RAPPE, partly in response to the Protestant proselytizing of institutions such as the Ragged School.
-The orphanages were run by nuns but were under the direction of the Diocese of Cleveland.
-The Daughters of the Immaculate Heart of Mary opened ST. MARY'S ORPHAN ASYLUM FOR FEMALES (1851) and St. Joseph's Orphanage for Older Girls (1863); the two institutions later merged as ST. JOSEPH'S ORPHANAGE FOR GIRLS (1894).
+LOUIS AMADEUS RAPPE, partly in response to Protestant proselytizing in public institutions.
+The Catholic orphanages were run by nuns but were under the direction of the Cleveland Catholic Diocese.
+The Daughters of the Immaculate Heart of Mary opened ST. MARY'S ORPHAN ASYLUM FOR FEMALES (1851) and St. Joseph's Orphanage for Older Girls (1863); the two institutions merged as ST. JOSEPH'S ORPHANAGE FOR GIRLS in1894.
 The SISTERS OF CHARITY OF ST. AUGUSTINE opened ST. VINCENT'S ORPHAN ASYLUM for boys (1853), and, in connection with St. Ann's Maternity Home, St. Ann's Infant Asylum (1873).
-St. Ann's cared for the smallest children, often foundlings or the infants of the unwed mothers sheltered in the Maternity Home (see SAINT ANN FOUNDATION).
-An orphanage for Catholic children outside diocesan auspices was incorporated in 1896 as the Home of the Holy Family (see HOLY FAMILY CHILDREN'S HOME).
-Sectarianism was also evident in Protestant orphanages.
-The Cleveland Protestant Orphan Asylum, for example, was first proposed at a meeting at the FIRST PRESBYTERIAN CHURCH (Old Stone) in 1852 by the Protestants who had created the SOCIETY FOR THE RELIEF OF THE POOR.
-Funds collected from local Protestant churches were supplemented by monies from the city of Cleveland in return for the asylum's care for children from the City Infirmary.
-(There is no record of Catholic orphanages receiving public funds.)
+The asylum cared for the smallest children, often foundlings or the infants of the unwed mothers sheltered in the maternity home ( SAINT ANN FOUNDATION).
+An orphanage for Catholic children outside diocesan auspices was incorporated in 1896 as the HOME OF THE HOLY FAMILY.
+Protestants established institutions for their own.
+The Protestant Orphan Asylum, initially called the Cleveland Protestant Orphan Asylum, (BEECH BROOK) was proposed at a meeting at the FIRST PRESBYTERIAN CHURCH in 1852 and briefly received public funds for sheltering children from the City Infirmary.
+(There is no record of Catholic or Jewish orphanages receiving public funds.)
+The Jones Home (JONES HOME OF APPLEWOOD CENTERS) opened in 1886 with no official church ties, but children attended a Methodist Episcopal Sunday school and worship.
 The DISCIPLES OF CHRIST opened the Cleveland Christian Home in 1901.
-The Jones Home (see JONES HOME OF CHILDREN'S SERVICES) opened in 1886 with no official church ties, but its "inmates" attended a Methodist Episcopal Sunday school and worship.
-Also officially nonsectarian was the Lida Baldwin Infants' Rest, run by the Cleveland Humane Society (1884-1915).
-The Independent Order of B'NAI B'RITH established a regional Jewish Orphan Home in Cleveland (1868, see BELLEFAIRE) for the orphans of Jewish Civil War veterans.
-African American children were apparently cared for by the Protestant Orphan Asylum; there are only scattered records of a short-lived black orphanage.
+The Independent Order of B'NAI B'RITH established the Jewish Orphan Asylum in Cleveland in 1868 for the orphans of Jewish Civil War veterans (BELLEFAIRE-JCB).
+An impoverished, short-lived orphanage, necessitated by the other orphanages’ exclusionary policies, cared for black children, 1895-1903.

-In the last quarter of the 19th century, child-placing agencies, patterned after Charles Loring Brace's New York Children's Aid Society, supplemented residential care.
-Providing only temporary shelter, their goal was to place children in foster homes or back with their families (see CHILD CARE).
 The Federation of Charity and Philanthropy's Social Yearbook (1913) reveals that local orphanages differed in size and clientele.
-St. Vincent's Orphan Asylum, for example, admitted only boys ages 3-14, and St. Joseph's Orphan Asylum, only girls within the same age range.
+St. Vincent's Orphan Asylum, for example, admitted only boys, ages 3-14, and St. Joseph's Orphan Asylum, only girls within the same age range.
 Both had a capacity of about 250.
-The Jones Home and the Protestant Orphan Asylum took both boys and girls, with the former caring for 166 children in a year and the latter, 369.
-The Jewish Orphan Home, which admitted both boys and girls and had regional constituency, took in about 500 children a year between 1890-1918.
-Orphanages' denominational links ensured a continued emphasis on religious and moral training.
+The Jones Home and the Protestant Orphan Asylum took both boys and girls, with the former caring for 166 children in a year, and the latter, 369.
+The Jewish Orphan Asylum, which admitted both boys and girls and had a regional constituency, took in about 500 children a year between 1890-1918.

-Two trends dominated 20th-century child care: the shift from institutional to noninstitutional care (emphasizing the importance of family life) and the increase in public funding and management.
-These trends, however, did not put the orphanages out of business: two new institutions were founded.
-In 1909 the Episcopal Diocese of Ohio opened St. John's Orphanage for young girls, staffed by the Sisters of the Transfiguration; the facility moved to Painesville in 1929.
-In 1921 the ORTHODOX JEWISH CHILDRENS HOME began operation.
-The largest Catholic, Protestant, and Jewish orphanages moved to the suburbs in the 1920s and expanded.
-In 1925 the Catholic Diocese opened PARMADALE, which combined the boys from St. Vincent's and from St. Louis Orphanage in Louisville, OH.
-The Protestant Orphan Asylum moved to Orange Twp. in 1926, changing its name to BEECH BROOK.
-In 1929 the Jewish Orphan Home relocated to SHAKER HTS., becoming BELLEFAIRE.
-The noninstitutional names accompanied a change from congregate housing to cottages; both indicated the desire to simulate home life.
-Referrals were made by the Children's Bureau or other child-placing agencies, by the CUYAHOGA COUNTY JUVENILE COURT (est. 1902), or by parents.
-In principle, the institutions were designed for short-term care until children could be placed in foster homes or returned to their parents.
-The orphanages still retained their sectarian atmospheres, providing religious instruction and worship services.
+In the early twentieth century, dismayed by the growing numbers of children in large congregate facilities, child welfare workers emphasized the importance of family life and advocated for non-institutional – rather than institutional - care for dependent children.
+This shift did not put the orphanages out of business: two new institutions were founded.
+In 1909, the Episcopal Diocese of Ohio opened St. John's Orphanage for young girls, staffed by the Sisters of the Transfiguration; the facility moved to Painesville in 1929.
+In 1921, the ORTHODOX JEWISH ORPHAN ASYLUM began operation.
+The largest Catholic, Protestant, and Jewish orphanages moved to the suburbs in the 1920s.
+In 1925, the Catholic Diocese opened PARMADALE CHILDREN’S VILLAGE, which combined the boys from St. Vincent's and from St. Anthony’s Home for Boys and Young Men in Louisville, OH.
+The Protestant Orphan Asylum moved to Orange Twp. in 1926, changing its name to Beech Brook.
+In 1929, the Jewish Orphan Home opened in UNIVERSITY HEIGHTS, becoming Bellefaire.
+These non-institutional names accompanied a change from the original congregate housing to smaller residential units.
+Both indicated the orphanages’ desire to shed their old institutional identities, to simulate family life, and to provide a new focus on the individual child’s emotional or behavioral problems.

 Marian J. Morton